 - You can, if you wish, pay up to 100 per cent of your UK taxable earnings in any one tax year into any number of pension arrangements of your choice (or, if greater, £3,600 to a 'tax relief at source' arrangement, such as a personal pension or stakeholder pension scheme) and be eligible for tax relief on those contributions. - The annual allowance limits how much pension savings you can build up in a year before you have to pay a tax charge.
-Most scheme members' pension savings in a year will be less than the annual allowance. - The maximum amount of Scheme AVCs you can pay is 50% of your pay in each office you hold where you are a member of the LGPS.
+Most scheme members' pension savings in a year will be less than the annual allowance. - The maximum amount of Scheme AVCs you can pay is 50% of your pay in each office you hold where you are a member of the LGPS. - If you elect to pay AVCs for additional death benefits, you may be required to satisfy certain medical conditions.
+You may be asked to complete a medical

-1 Provided the lump sum does not exceed £268,275 or, if you have previously taken payment of pension benefits, 25 per cent of your remaining lifetime allowance.
+1 Provided the lump sum does not exceed £268,275 or, if you have previously taken payment of pension benefits, your remaining lump sum allowance.

-- If you elect to pay AVCs for additional death benefits, you may be required to satisfy certain medical conditions.
-You may be asked to complete a medical questionnaire and/or undergo a medical examination at your own expense before your election is accepted. - Further information on increasing your Scheme benefits is available by contacting your administering authority.
+- questionnaire and/or undergo a medical examination at your own expense before your election is accepted. - Further information on increasing your Scheme benefits is available by contacting your administering authority.